 The resulting graph is more readable and useful and has fewer unique paths.

 - If you want to highlight a small set of points to see the path of the line from right to left, click on an axis.
 The cursor changes to cross hairs, which you can drag to select one or more values.
 When you let go of the mouse, the lines are highlighted.
-In the example below, the SSL service type is highlighted by a gray box.

 - If you want to enlarge the visualization, drag the bottom edge of the panel down and drag the right edge of the browser window wider.